Theatre

 Since 1978, Middletown Lyric Theatre has brought quality community theatre to the Middletown area and beyond.
 The mission of MLT is to inspire, nurture, challenge, educate, and empower its artists and audiences while continuing a long-standing tradition of producing affordable, accessible theatre for the community it serves.

-ROYAL Theatre Company (Home of the Children’s Theatre of Mason)
+ROYAL Theatre Company (Children’s Theatre of Mason)

 royaltheatrecompany.com